s1ntaxe770r/hashitalks-africa23/slides.md

 transition: slide-up
 ---

-# The Struggles of Manual Infrastructure Provisioning
+##  The Era of Inconsistency: Pre-Configuration Management

 - Little to no documentation